h-greggc/hugo-travel-dream/content/posts/Toledo/index.md

     start:  2025-05-20
     end:    2025-05-20
 ---
-{{< toured-on >}}

-Toledo is a city in Spain, known for its rich history and cultural heritage.
-It was declared a World Heritage Site by UNESCO in 1986.
-The city is part of the autonomous community of Castilla-La Mancha since Spain was reorganized in 1978.
-The city is on a rock outcrop in a hairpin bend of the Tagus (_Tajo_ in Spanish) River, the longest river on the Iberian peninsula.
-The river becomes  known as the _Techa_ River as it flows into Portugal and through Lisbon on the way to the Atlantic.
-From nearby scenic roads the river gives Toledo the appearance of an island fortress.
+Toledo, located in Spain, is renowned for its historical and cultural significance and was designated a UNESCO World Heritage Site in 1986.
+Since Spain’s administrative reorganization in 1978, the city has been part of the autonomous community of Castilla-La Mancha.
+Positioned on a rocky outcrop within a bend of the Tagus (Tajo) River—the longest river on the Iberian Peninsula—Toledo presents the appearance of an island fortress when viewed from nearby scenic routes.
+As the river continues into Portugal and passes through Lisbon, it is known as the Techa River.

 {{< googlemap "https://www.google.com/maps/embed?pb=!1m14!1m12!1m3!1d98001.22366836193!2d-4.0820038612073235!3d39.862180026061885!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!5e0!3m2!1sen!2sus!4v1752495299099!5m2!1sen!2sus" >}}

- The city is famous for its medieval architecture, including the Alcázar of Toledo, the Cathedral of Saint Mary of Toledo, and the Synagogue of Santa María la Blanca.
+ Like most of the medieval sites in Spain, Toledo is famous for its architecture that blends various cultures from the Iberian Peninsula's complicated history.
+Famous architectual sites include the Alcázar of Toledo, the Cathedral of Saint Mary of Toledo, and the Synagogue of Santa María la Blanca.
+During our brief visit, we toured thorugh the Cathedral of Saint Mary.